pi-star-2025/pi_star/mountain_breath.md

 This is *supposed to* summarize the earth's idea of how much value you add in terms of elucidating 8/5 to the mind of trees/earth/star.
 It's the "base" of the nose, the base of the mountain in a way.

+The base of the mountain is the strongest smartest gravity, in regards to keeping us in certain "experiences".

+There are then nested mountains, from ranges, and ranges coming together and from stories on these mountains, which help define the "human experience" going up into the ethers.